Required for all UG students admitted 2025-26 onward

 If a subclass is full, it will be closed.
 You can monitor the class status in case someone drops the course during the add/drop period, which may reopen the subclass.
 When a student drops a class, the subclass will reopen for registration, and you may wait for the released quota to enroll in your preferred subclass.

 Alternatively, please consider registering for other available subclasses.
-There are three subclasses offered in Semester One and three in Semester Two.
+There are 3 subclasses offered in Semester One and 4 in Semester Two.

 We are unable to facilitate swaps between subclasses.
 To change your enrollment, you need to drop your current subclass and manually add another in SIS.
 The new enrollment will be subject to the ballot function in SIS, and we cannot guarantee placement in another subclass.